Study Shows Benefit of Eccentric Strengthening Exercise for Plantar Fasciitis Treatment

 - Third, move on to using high load therapy to progressively increase the ability of the plantar fascia to handle greater loads.

-- Perform one-legged heel raises on a stair with a towel inserted under the toes to elevate the toes (Figure).
+- Perform one-legged heel raises on a stair with a towel inserted under the toes to elevate the toes (Figure 1).
 The towel should be thick enough that your toes are bent up as far as they will go at the top of the heel raise.
+Rather than a towel you can also use the Fasciitis Fighter device shown below.

 - Perform the exercises every other day for three months.